Anshul-exe/Dainty-Dark_kitty_theme/README.md

 ## Contributing

+This is inspired by the [coolnight](https://github.com/josean-dev/dev-environment-files/blob/main/.config/alacritty/themes/themes/coolnight.toml) theme in alacritty
 If you would like to contribute improvements or other features to this theme, please fork the repository and submit a pull request.
 Make sure to include a description of the changes and test your modifications.

 ## Acknowledgements